Quasinormal Modes in Noncommutative Schwarzschild black holes: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Natural Sciences and Engineering Research Council of Canada.
 ENS acknowledges participation in the COST Association Action CA18108 ``{\it Quantum Gravity Phenomenology in the Multimessenger Approach (QG-MM)}''.
+YFC acknowledges the support by National Key R\&D Program of China (2021YFC2203100), by NSFC (11961131007, 11653002, 12261131497), by Fundamental Research Funds for Central Universities, by CSC Innovation Talent Funds, by USTC Fellowship for International Cooperation, by USTC Research Funds of the Double First-Class Initiative, by CAS project for young scientists in basic research (YSBR-006).
 All numerics were operated on the computer clusters {\it LINDA} \& {\it JUDY} in the particle cosmology group at USTC.